 Original review continues below...

-The Nest Cam IQ is its latest security camera and the first to incorporate facial recognition technology.
-Not only can it detect movement and capture video footage, it can also inform the user who is in the property and whether it’s a familiar or unfamiliar face.
+Not only can the Nest Cam IQ detect movement and capture video footage, it can also inform the user who is in the property and whether it’s a familiar or unfamiliar face.

 Like other products in the Nest range, it is designed to be integrated with a number of products including Google Home and Amazon Echo for voice control as well as lighting solutions such as Philips Hue.
 For example, if movement is detected the Nest Cam can be programmed to switch some or all of the lights on in the property.